My Family Member Has Been Arrested.

 your relative’s current condition and may not necessarily prescribe

 4: DECIDING ON LEGAL REPRESENTATION

-defender.
-Public defenders are more familiar with the court processes, the
+use a public defender.
+Public defenders are more familiar with the court

-judges and district attorneys often have frequent first hand experience
+processes, the judges and the district attorneys and often have frequent

-with defendants who have a mental illness than most private attorneys,
+first hand experience with defendants who have a mental illness than most

 Think carefully about posting bail for your family member.
 No one wants a